-- Initiate interaction with you to answer questions and make sure that you are participating regularly in the - Notify you if she is unable to main contact temporarily because of an illness or emergency. - Provide orientation materials and weekly announcements. - Participate in selected discussion boards. - Give timely feedback for student work (within 5 6 days for most assignments and within 7-10 days for essays) - Offer virtual office hours in the Canvas Chat Room.
+- Initiate interaction with you to answer questions and make sure that you are participating regularly in the course. - Notify you if she is unable to main contact temporarily because of an illness or emergency. - Provide orientation materials and weekly announcements. - Participate in selected discussion boards. - Give timely feedback for student work (within 5 6 days for most assignments and within 7-10 days for essays) - Offer virtual office hours online.